dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/how-to-open-window-dialog-box.md

 Opening a window modeless means displaying it as a normal window.
 The code that opens the window continues to run as the window becomes visible.
 You can focus and interact with all modeless windows displayed by your application, without restriction.

-Use the <xref:System.Windows.Window.Show> method to open a window.
+Use the <xref:System.Windows.Window.Show%2A> method to open a window.
 The following code instantiates the window, and opens it modeless.
 The code opening the window continues to run:

 :::code language="csharp" source="snippets/how-to-open-window-dialog-box/csharp/Window1.xaml.cs" id="ShowNormal":::
 :::code language="vb" source="snippets/how-to-open-window-dialog-box/vb/Window1.xaml.vb" id="ShowNormal":::